CrazySamuray/CrazySamuray/README.md

 - 👋 Hello there!
-- I’m Azulay, a mostly self taught developer that mainly uses python for data related projects my current goal is to master node JS and react, but I dont have much time to do so because of my work I enjoy learning languages and using new tools and what I currently know is:
+- I’m Azulay, a mostly self taught developer that mainly uses python for data related projects. my current goal is to master node JS and react, but I dont have much time to do so because of my work.
+I enjoy learning languages and using new tools and what I currently know is:
 (this list might be outdated)